nirui/sshwifty/README.md

 # Sshwifty Web SSH & Telnet Client

-**Sshwifty is a SSH and Telnet connector made for the Web.** It can be deployed on your computer or server to provide SSH and Telnet access interface to any compatible (standard) web browser.
+**Sshwifty is a SSH and Telnet connector made for the Web.** It can be deployed on your computer or server to provide SSH and Telnet access interface for any compatible (standard) web browser.

 ![Web Interface](Screenshot.png)